terichadbourne/offline-first-project-manager/readme.md

 When a connection is available, the data is synced from the local device to a CouchDB database in the cloud, and can thus be shared across multiple devices or users.
 (Managing a project with a partner or need to access the data on both your phone and your laptop?
 No problem!)

 **The app loads quickly, even while offline.**
-To keep the app itself functional while offline, a Service Worker is used to cache page resources (the most important HTML, CSS, and JavaScript files) when the web application is first visited.
+To keep the app itself functional while offline, a service worker is used to cache page resources (the most important HTML, CSS, and JavaScript files) when the web application is first visited.
 Each device must have a connection for this first visit, after which the app will be fully functional even while offline or in shoddy network conditions.
 (No more error messages or frustratingly slow page loads.)

 **The app can be installed on a mobile device.**
-In combination with the Service Worker used for caching, a Web App Manifest containing metadata allows the app to become a Progressive Web App, an enhanced website that can be installed on a mobile device and can then be used with or without an internet connection.
+In combination with the service worker used for caching, a web app manifest containing metadata allows the app to become a Progressive Web App, an enhanced website that can be installed on a mobile device and can then be used with or without an internet connection.
 (It's secretly still a website, but you can access it through one of those handy dandy little app icons on your homescreen!)

 Explore the code in this GitHub repository to see how the Offline First design is applied.